 The list of courses which may be challenged for credit by examination is available in the division offices at Santa Ana College.

-3. Except in the case of Registered Nursing courses, the student must not enroll in a course which is to be challenged.
-In the event a student decides to challenge a course in which she/he is already enrolled, she/he must withdraw from that course prior to the end of the second week of Instruction.
+Except in the case of Registered Nursing courses, the student must not enroll in a course which is to be challenged.
+In the event a student decides to challenge a course in which he or she is already enrolled, he or she must withdraw from that course prior to the end of the second week of instruction.

-Units for which P is given in this category will not be counted in determining the 12 semester hours of credit residence required for a certificate or an associate degree.
+Units for which P is given in this category will not be counted in determining the 12 semester hours of credit in residence required for a certificate or an associate degree.